944th Fighter Wing: Fighter operations

 The 944th Fighter Wing is one of more than 50 flying units in the U.S. Air Force Reserve.
 The unit was activated at Luke on 1 July 1987.
-The wing flies the General Dynamics F-16C Fighting Falcon and F-16DD (Block 32 model).
+The wing flies the General Dynamics F-16C Fighting Falcon and F-16D (Block 32 model).
 The unit is currently funded and manned for fifteen F-16 aircraft flown by the 69th Fighter Squadron.

-The wing's 944th Operations Group Detachment 2 is an Associate unit embedded in the active duty 56th Fighter Wing's 63rd Fighter Squadron at Luke AFB, providing instructor pilots and support personnel for the F-35A Lightning II.
+The 944th Operations Group's 52d Fighter Squadron is an Associate unit embedded in the active duty 56th Fighter Wing's 63d Fighter Squadron at Luke AFB, providing instructor pilots and support personnel for the F-35A Lightning II.

 The 944th was the first Air Force Reserve fighter unit to fly operational missions with the coalition task force over Northern Iraq in support of Provide Comfort II in 1992–1993.
 The unit flew 1,090 hours or 308 sorties with only one sortie lost due to maintenance.